tompazourek/Endless/README.md

 Now while computing `sequence1`, we do expensive evaluation of 10 items, but the result is stored in internal list.
 So when we compute `sequence2`, we take the 10 items from the internal list, then do expensive evaluation of other 5 items which were not cached yet.

 Note that the `Cached` example is used with the `using` block.
 That is because it holds reference to the `IEnumerator` of the sequence with current position, which itself is `IDisposable`.
-When using the `foreach` statements or LINQ methods, we don't need the using statements because they are automatically implemented inside when handling the `IEnumerator` of the collection.
-Here we might need to dispose the enumerator after we are done working with the collection, thus the `using` statement is recommended.
-Disposing the cached enumerable calls `Dispose` on the enumerator of the cached collection.
+When using the `foreach` statements or LINQ methods, we don't need the using statements because they are automatically implemented inside when handling the `IEnumerator` of the sequence.
+Here we might need to dispose the enumerator after we are done working with the sequence, thus the `using` statement is recommended.
+Disposing the cached enumerable calls `Dispose` on the enumerator of the cached sequence.

 ### StartsWith